zoharmuzafi/colourlovers/README.md

 *  "request": "^2.69.0"
 *  "url": "^0.11.0"

-When you run the server the app should be accesibale in http://localhost:3000/
+When you run the server the app should be accesibale in http://localhost:3000/ and you should be able to see console log of "server started" in your server console.

 Link to heroku: